AlexsLemonade/OpenPBTA-analysis/README.md

 bash scripts/run-for-subtyping.sh
 ```

-Running this will re-run RNA-seq specific summary file generation modules as well as molecular-subtyping-* modules to generate a `compiled_molecular_subtypes_with_clinical_pathology_feedback.tsv` with compiled molecular subtyping information.
+Running this will re-run RNA-seq specific summary file generation modules as well as molecular-subtyping-* modules to generate a `compiled_molecular_subtypes_with_clinical_pathology_feedback.tsv` with molecular_subtype which is updated by pathology/clinical feedback information when available.

 #### Adding summary analyses to run-for-subtyping.sh